hookahtagen/Enigma/README.md

 ### Alread implemented
 General:
     - Enciphering messages <br>
-    - Choosing rotors from a list
+    - Choosing rotors from a list<br>
-    - Choosing the number of rotors
+    - Choosing the number of rotors<br>
-    - Choosing the reflector
+    - Choosing the reflector <br>
-    - Choosing the plugboard
+    - Choosing the plugboard<br>
-    - Choosing the initial rotor offset
+    - Choosing the initial rotor offset<br>
-    - Choosing the message to be enciphered or deciphered
+    - Choosing the message to be enciphered or deciphered<br>
-    - Getting the notches of the rotors (for the rotor turnover)
+    - Getting the notches of the rotors (for the rotor turnover)<br>

 Special:
-    - Creating a set of random rotors and save it to a txt file
+    - Creating a set of random rotors and save it to a txt file<br>

 ### Planned
 General:
-    - Deciphering messages
+    - Deciphering messages<br>